 Need help submitting your writing to literary journals or book publishers/literary agents?
 Click here! →

-Often, writers e-mail us with variations on the same question: How can I get a literary agent for a self-published book?
+Often, writers email us with variations on the same question: How can I get a literary agent for my self-published book?

 Dear Writer’s Relief,

-I self-published my book [enter number of months ago] and now I’m [A) Not happy with my publishing company or distribution B) Disappointed because I’m not getting any sales of my self-published book and/or C) Thinking of expanding my already successful efforts by getting a literary agent and a traditional publisher for my self-published book].
+I self-published my book [enter number of months or years ago] and now I’m thinking of expanding my already-successful efforts by getting a literary agent and a traditional publisher for my self-published book.
 Can you please tell me whether or not I can send my self-published book to literary agents and editors?

-While each author who has self-published is in a unique situation and there is no single answer for every writer, it is possible to submit your self-published book to literary agents.
+While each author who has self-published is in a unique situation and there is no single answer to encompass every author and publisher, it certainly is possible to submit your self-published book to agents.

 Self-publishing can be a great route to success and fame for authors.
 However, if you do reach a point where you want to transition from self-publishing to traditional publishing, here are some tips for getting a literary agent:

-1. Be as positive as you can be about your self-publishing experience.
-If you chose that route, be sure to demonstrate that your choice was deliberate, educated, and professional (hopefully it was!).
-You don’t want to come off as the kind of person who forgets to look before she or he leaps, especially with such a serious endeavor as publishing.
+- Be as positive as you can be about your self-publishing experience.
+If you chose that route, be sure to demonstrate that your choice was deliberate, educated, processional—and successful!
+You won’t want to come off as the sort of person who forgets to look before she or he leaps, especially with such a serious endeavor as publishing.

-2. Emphasize the success of your book by citing sales, quotes, and media coverage, if possible.
+- Emphasize the success of your book.
+Cite sales, quotes, and media coverage wherever possible.

-3. Be sure you hold all rights to your book.
-You can’t offer publishing rights if you don’t own them.
+- Be sure you hold all rights to your book.
+You can’t offer publishing rights if you don’t own them!

-4. Don’t expect to use your own cover art, title, layout, etc. When you transition to a traditional publisher, you need to be prepared to give up much of your autonomy.
+- Don’t expect to use your own cover art, layout, title, etc. When you transition to a traditional publisher, you need to be prepared to compromise and give up much of your autonomy.

-6. Be prepared to remove your book from Amazon and other online retailers.
-If you sell your book to a traditional publisher, you don’t want to undercut their sales.
-You’ll need to think about whether or not you want to “freeze” your book sales before you attempt to get an agent or editor.
-A freeze will cut into your sales, but it may also demonstrate a firmer commitment to traditional publishing.
-Weigh the pros and cons before making your decision.
+- Be prepared to remove your book from online retailers like Amazon.
+If you sell your book to a traditional publisher, you won’t want to undercut their sales.
+This means you’ll need to think twice about whether or not you want to “freeze” your book sales before you attempt to obtain an agent or an editor.
+A freeze will cut into your personal sales, but it may also demonstrate a firmer commitment to traditional publishing.

-7. Don’t mess with the system.
-Some writers have asked us if it’s possible to sell SOME rights to a publisher, but keep others for themselves.
+- Don’t mess with the system.
+Some writers have asked us if it’s possible to sell some rights to a publisher, but keep others for themselves.
 This is probably not going to happen.
-Publishers develop rigorous ideas about how they want to market, and for that reason they generally want control over nearly all rights.
-If you hold some rights and the publisher holds some rights, you will set yourself up as a competitor against your publisher.
+Publishers develop rigorous plans about how they want to market, and for that reason, they generally want control over all (or nearly all) rights.
+If you hold some rights and the publisher holds some rights, you will set yourself up as a competitor against your traditional publisher.

-8. Don’t query with your bound and finished book, or with a formatted e-copy.
-Query with plain-old, 8.5 x 11 manuscript pages when necessary—as if the book had not been typeset and bound.
-Always follow agents’ submission guidelines.
+- Don’t query with your bound and finished book, or with a formatted e-copy.
+Query with plain-old, 8.5 X 11 manuscript pages when necessary—as if the book had not been typeset and bound.
+ALWAYS follow agents’ submission guidelines.

 If you’ve self-published a book and would like to begin sending it to literary agents, Writer’s Relief may be able to help with the submission process!
 Visit our service page to learn more.